 Because there is a big distinction between irresponsible judgment and incompetent judgment, a conservatorship will not be available in most situations.
 Even if the custodian (or trustee, executor) can convince the minor to agree to the extension, the maximum age permitted in Wyoming for the duration of a custodianship is 30.

 However, the executor, trustee or conservator (" custodian") for an individual who has attained the age of majority might be able to structure the assets in a manner that will provide the individual with some protection after distribution.
 The trustee has the power to invest and reinvest custodial property prudently.
 Trustees are granted all of the rights, power and authority over custodial property that unmarried adult owners have over their own property.
 These very broad and general powers are subject to the prudent person rule and to the duties of segregation and record keeping.

 Similarly, executors, guardians and trustees are authorized to invest in a manner which is prudent.
 Under the Wyoming Prudent Investor Act, a fiduciary may invest in any kind of property of the type of investment consistent with the standards of the Act, subject to the duty to use "reasonable care, skill and caution".
-The duty of prudence appears to be fulfilled if the value of the assets is unimpaired.
+The duty of prudence appears to be fulfilled if the value of the assets are unimpaired.